Interview

 One of the world’s leading manufacturers, Covestro, is known within the industrial sector for consistently pushing boundaries through digital transformation and innovation.
 Covestro have already made considerable progress in digital advancement, and the company is now rolling out Digital Twin technology at all major locations, aiming to support safe, reliable and efficient production.

-Ahead of The Connected Worker: Energy Summit, we caught up with Bharat Marwaha, Global Product Owner for Covestro Monitoring Platform at Covestro.
-Read as he delves into:
+Ahead of the previous Connected Worker: Energy Summit, we caught up with Bharat Marwaha, Global Product Owner for Covestro Monitoring Platform at Covestro.

 • The key driver behind the implementation of digital twin technology